 Avoid free hosting services.
 Instead, choose a reliable commercial web hosting solution provider, especially if you plan to set up a business website.

-“Free” webhosting typically comes at a price.
-You may have to accept certain conditions, such as displaying third-party ad banners on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)
+“Free” hosting typically comes at a price.
+You may have to accept certain conditions, such as displaying pop-up advertisements on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)

 Free hosting (and Free websites) is normally offered as a way of getting you to upgrade to a paid account or using other paid services offered by the provider.
 Your web host has to recover their operating costs somehow, especially if they provide any form of support (you do not want to host your website with a company that offers little to no support – that’s just a disaster waiting to happen!)